-2. CENTRE OF MAIN INTERESTS.
+29. CENTRE OF MAIN INTERESTS

-The Seller has its "centre of main interests", as that term is used in Article 3(1) of the EU Insolvency Regulation, in the United Kingdom and does not have a branch, business establishment (as that term is used in Article 2(10) of the EU Insolvency Regulation) or other fixed establishment other than in the United Kingdom.
+The Seller has its "centre of main interests", for the purposes of the UK Insolvency Regulation, the EU Insolvency Regulation and the UNCITRAL Implementing Regulations in England and it does not have any "establishment" (as defined in the UK Insolvency Regulation, the EU Insolvency Regulation and the UNCITRAL Implementing Regulations) other than in the United Kingdom.